Companion Dogs

 With a life expectancy of 12 to 15 years, the Brussels Griffon is a long-lived breed — a serious commitment.
 Overall a hardy breed, the Brussels Griffon benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for companion dogs breeds like the Brussels Griffon include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Brussels Griffon has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Brussels Griffon's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?